rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 <pre class="lang-csharp">channel.QueueDeclareNoWait(queueName, true, false, false, null);</pre>

-The "no wait" versions are more efficient but offer lower safety guarantees, e.g. they are more dependent on the <a href="/heartbeats.html">heartbeat mechanism</a> for detection of failed operations.
+The "no wait" versions are more efficient but offer lower safety guarantees, e.g. they are more dependent on the [heartbeat mechanism](/heartbeats.html) for detection of failed operations.
 When in doubt, start with the standard version.
 The "no wait" versions are only needed in scenarios with high topology (queue, binding) churn.